Code-Institute-Submissions/GraceObaEllyone-Elyon-Global-Eductional-Hub_JulyResub/README.md

 # UX
 ## Project Goals
 ### Target Audience
-- Students who are looking for the learning new skill online.
+- Students who are looking to learn new skill online.
-- People who dont have time to go physically in classes to learn new skill.
+- People who don't have time to go physically in classes to learn new skill.
-- People who wants to gain new skill while working on the there existing job.
+- People who wants to up-skill while in full-time a=or part-time employment.
 - Students who wants to spend less time and less money for getting new learning sets.
 - People who are interested in reading blog in short term of time or share the knoweledge with the other peoples.
-- Users who can give the geneue feedback on the course and who want to get that skill so they can see the review an feedback given by other students.
+- Users who want a reliable and trustworthy orgnisation with 5 stars feedback guarantee to sign up to gain new skills

 ### Visitor / User Goals
 - User/Students can get the review feedback or they can check the quality of course before purchasing it.
-- Book the Course in easy and secure way with extra security majors.
+- Book the course in easy and secure way with extra security majors.
-- Gain the knoweldge about the different kind of the skills using the articles provide by different users. users can share the knowedlge with other users by writing the blog.
+- Gain the knoweldge about the different kind of the skills using the articles provide by different users.
+- Users can share the knowedlge with other users by writing the blog.

 <div><a href="#table-of-contents">Back to top</a></div>